ragnarzone/ragnarzone/README.md

 ![Banner](https://github.com/ragnarzone/ragnarzone/blob/main/banner.png)
 # Hi there!
 I'm Dmitrii :sunglasses:
 ---
-#### Work on IIoT, industrial automatization and not only
+#### Work on IIoT, industrial automation and not only
 ---

 * :green_book: I like math, software and hardware engineering
-* :hammer: Every day I work on my discipline and try to learn something new
+* :hammer: Every day I work on my discipline and learn something new
 ---

 I have hands on experience with: